Geoff’s Wedding

 One time, I don't know if you were on this trip or not.
 We flew domestically in Australia.

 I believe it was a flight from Melbourne to Adelaide.
-Or no, no, it took that.
+Or no, no, it's from Adelaide to Melbourne.

+I wasn't there.
 I don't know.
-And

 It was like you put your stuff on the conveyor belt, you walk through the metal detector, you pick your stuff back up, and then you keep going.
 Like, it was just totally unmanned.